Why has Bollywood stopped creating new Holi melodies? - Big Story | Hindi Movie News - ExBulletin

 Changing colors and cultures

 The main reason why Holi has lost its luster in movies is because of the changing cultural landscape.
-Director Subhash Ghai explains the effect of time and states: “Cinema is a reflection of society.
-Holi and Diwali festivals no longer find their place in cinema.
-Celebrating festivals used to be a communal process, but now that is no longer the case. get together on Ganesh Chaturthi, Holi and Diwali.
-They don’t do that anymore.
+Filmmaker Subhash Ghai explains the effect of time and says, “Cinema is a reflection of society.
+The Holi and Diwali festivals no longer find their place in the cinema.
+Celebrating festivals used to be a communal process, but this is no longer the case today. .
+People used to gather at Ganesh Chaturthi, Holi and Diwali.
+They don’t do it anymore.
 Everything changes over time.
 Cinema has changed, costumes have changed, colors have changed.
-India still celebrates its festivals but it does so in small towns.
-In big cities, celebrations are more about throwing parties and playing with soft colors.”
+India still celebrates its festivals, but it does so in smaller towns.
+In big cities, parties are more about throwing parties and playing with soft colors.”

 Rakesh Roshan thinks the new generation is no longer invested in festivals.
 He says: “Today’s generation doesn’t believe in any of that.
 They don’t fly kites, they don’t play Holi and they don’t celebrate Diwali.
 They are either on the phone or on the internet.
 When it’s not there in today’s culture, nobody puts songs in the movies too.
 As filmmakers, we have to keep up with the times, right?
 Before, we had romantic songs shot in places exotic.
 Those days are over.
 Now we have background songs.